aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Modules and action plugins/eos_validate_state_runner.md

     \- When using check\_mode, only generate the test catalog and generate a report to preview what would tests be run against each device
     \- Dumping the per\-device catalog to a file.
     \- Backward compatibility with existing ansible tags behavior for eos\_validate\_state to filter categories of tests.
+    \- Option to target a specific set of devices to run tests against.

 ## Parameters